open-contracting/infrastructure/docs/guidance/publishing-from-portal.md

 ### (3) Build your data, systems and processes

-Create a project level JSON file for each project your system has information on and use a [JSON schema validator](https://json-schema.org/implementations.html#validators) to check that the files are structurally correct against the project level data specification.
+Create a project-level JSON file for each project your system has information on and use a [JSON schema validator](https://json-schema.org/implementations.html#validators) to check that the files are structurally correct against the project-level data specification.

 If you are also publishing contracting data using OCDS, create an OCDS release each time the data about a contracting process changes and use the [OCDS Data Review Tool](http://standard.open-contracting.org/review/) to check your OCDS releases.